oVirt/ovirt-site/source/release/4.4.0/index.md

- - [BZ 1769306](https://bugzilla.redhat.com/1769306) **A white space appears between upper masthead menu to vertical masthead menu**

  - [BZ 1768851](https://bugzilla.redhat.com/1768851) **webadmin - block(ISCSI/FC) storage domain window is a mess - misaligned "Advance Parameters" makes it hard to choose other options**

+ - [BZ 1731212](https://bugzilla.redhat.com/1731212) **RHV 4.4 landing page does not show login or allow scrolling.**